MovingBlocks/TempDoc/Download-Terasology.md

    * Any (if your Java is set up right): Double-click =Terasology.jar= You need to have a 1.6+ Java JRE or JDK installed on your system.
 Download Java from http://www.java.com/en/download/index.jsp

-If you encounter any problems running the game please drop us a note in the [[http://board.movingblocks.net/viewforum.php?f=5][General Forum]] !
+If you encounter any problems running the game please drop us a note in the [Support Forum](http://forum.movingblocks.net/forums/support.20/) !

 Gameplay
 --------

 %TODO% - need to automate a game manual since we list this in several places.
-In the meantime go to [[https://github.com/MovingBlocks/Terasology][GitHub]] and scroll down a ways to see what keys do what and such
+In the meantime go to [GitHub](https://github.com/MovingBlocks/Terasology) and scroll down a ways to see what keys do what and such

 Known Issues
 ------------

 There are both general known issues such as graphic or sound compatibility as well as known bugs.
 General issues include:

    * Some integrated video chipsets have compatibility issues with !OpenGL - this can result in anything from minor to major graphic quirks, or the game outright not working.
-Unless your hardware is very old it is possible we can fix it, just make a post in the [[http://board.movingblocks.net/viewforum.php?f=5][General Forum]] with your details (check Terasology.log in the logs directory, for instance)
+Unless your hardware is very old it is possible we can fix it, just make a post in the [Support Forum](http://forum.movingblocks.net/forums/support.20/) with your details (check Terasology.log in the logs directory, for instance)
    * Likewise integrated / older sound cards can also cause problems, this time with !OpenAL.
 There is a common problem on Windows that you can test real quick by looking for =OpenAL32.dll= in your Windows System32 directory and if one is present rename it (like append =.old=).
 Terasology may use an existing DLL if it exists, rather than the bundled version we develop against (note: this may cause other audio issues - rename your DLL back if so)
-For outstanding known bugs see [[https://github.com/MovingBlocks/Terasology/issues?labels=Bug&sort=created&direction=desc&state=open&page=1][GitHub 'Bug' Issues]]
+For outstanding known bugs see [GitHub 'Bug' Issues](https://github.com/MovingBlocks/Terasology/issues?labels=Bug&sort=created&direction=desc&state=open&page=1)

 Since we're still extremely early it is hard to know for sure whether something is a bug or just not implemented yet.
-But if you find something dramatic (like the screen going black!) feel free to report it in the [[http://board.movingblocks.net/viewforum.php?f=5][General Forum]]
+But if you find something dramatic (like the screen going black!) feel free to report it in the [Support Forum](http://forum.movingblocks.net/forums/support.20/)

 Version History
 ---------------

-We track our release level via [[https://github.com/MovingBlocks/Terasology/issues/milestones][GitHub Milestones]].
-Completed ones are listed below for reference with any additional notes beyond what's stored in issues on !GitHub
+We track our release level via [GitHub Milestones](https://github.com/MovingBlocks/Terasology/issues/milestones).
+Completed ones are listed below for reference with any additional notes beyond what's stored in issues on GitHub

 ### 0.1 - Legacy